geky/ramrsbd/README.md

    These get a bit annoying in a malloc-less system.

-   Fortunately there are a couple places we can reuse buffers:
+   Fortunately, there are a couple places we can reuse buffers:

    1. The connection polynomial $C(i)$ is only needed for Berlekamp-Massey and we can throw it away as soon as the